 Please refer to the Undergraduate Admission website at admissions.uconn.edu, for more detailed information.
 Priority admission to the Storrs Campus is given to students who have completed two years of college prior to enrolling at the University.
 Students with fewer than two years are evaluated on a combination of high school and college work; i.e., high school average and class rank, SAT or ACT scores, and college performance (to date).
 Students must also be in good standing and eligible to return to the last institution of higher learning which they attended.

-Prospective transfer students are advised that only a limited number of transfer students will be admitted to the majors of the Schools of Business, Education, Engineering, Nursing, and Pharmacy.
+Prospective transfer students are advised that only a limited number of transfer students will be admitted to the majors of the Schools of Business, Education, Nursing, Pharmacy and College of Engineering.
 Students interested in one of these fields should consider other majors as alternatives; even if admitted to an alternate program, however, students cannot be guaranteed subsequent admission to their first choice of major.
 Prospective transfer students are also advised that they must fulfill all graduation requirements of their major at the University.
 Questions about these requirements may be directed to the Dean of their School or College after admission.

 The University welcomes transfers from the Connecticut community colleges and offers programs that will facilitate transfer to designated majors within the University.